Seraf/simple_ec2_snapshot/README.md

-                        Keep the x last snapshots (default: 0) -n, --no_snap         Do not make snapshot (useful when combien to -g option) (default: False)
+                        Keep the x last snapshots (default: 0) -n, --no_snap         Do not make snapshot (useful when combien to -g option) (default: False) --ignore-in-use-snapshot
-  -f FILE, --file_output FILE
+                        Ignore error InvalidSnapshot.InUse when try to delete snapshots in the script report (default: False) -f FILE, --file_output FILE
                         Set an output file (default: None) -s, --stdout          Log output to console (stdout) (default: True)